-Tag: output gw_regular_kgrid (control.in)
+output sub-tag: gw_regular_kgrid (control.in)

-Usage: output gw_regular_kgrid
+Usage: output gw regular kgrid

 Purpose: If set, the quasiparticle energy levels at the regular k grid will be printed out.
 However, one does not automatically print out the information on all k points (which would be often too much), but rather for a number specified through output $k{eigenvalue}$ number.
 That is, the k points where quasiparticle energy levels are printed out are precicely the same as those on which the preceding KS/HF eigenvalues are printed.